 Any other questions?

-If you have any additional questions about getting started with or using Time Machine, let us know in the comments.
+If you have any additional questions about how to back up your Mac with Time Machine, let us know in the comments.

 We may earn a commission for purchases using our links.
 Learn more.